 LSD is more “mainstream” than you think.
 Many influential figures have either experimented with or habitually used LSD.
 Scientists, inventors, writers, business figures, and musicians.

-I created this list for two reasons:
+We created this list for two reasons:

 2. To dispel one of the greatest myths about LSD: taking any amount of LSD will leave one as an incoherent and bubbling mess.
 On the contrary, LSD inspires innovation and creativity.

-Jobs experimented with LSD in his late-teens.
+Jobs experimented with LSD in his late teens.
 He called it one of the two or three most important things he ever did.

 Jobs credits his outside-the-box perspective to LSD.
 It made him think of the world in a different way.

 One of the ‘perks’ of LSD is its proclivity for making users break away from group-like thinking.
 When Jobs founded Apple, it was an enormous step away from the corporate-based model of computer use.
-One could argue that Jobs use of LSD gave him the confidence to break away from mainstream thought, and create a totally revolutionary product.
+One could argue that Jobs use of LSD gave him the confidence to break away from mainstream thought and create a totally revolutionary product.

 “Taking LSD was a profound experience, one of the most important things in my life.
 LSD shows you that there’s another side to the coin, and you can’t remember it when it wears off, but you know it.
 It reinforced my sense of what was important—creating great things instead of making money, putting things back into the stream of history and of human consciousness as much as I could.”